pantheon-systems/documentation/source/content/dns-providers/namecheap.md

 Click **Verify Ownership**.

-You can skip verification.
-Click **Skip without HTTPS**.
-By skipping, you will get a browser warning until Pantheon automatically provisions HTTPS, which takes approximately one hour after going live.
+Click **Skip without HTTPS** to skip verification.
+By skipping, you will receive a browser warning until Pantheon automatically provisions HTTPS, which takes approximately one hour after going live.

 ## Configure DNS Records on Namecheap